mcarretta/bingewatching-features-recsys/README.md

 * Identifying Binge-watchers and Binge-worthy series from an Open-Source industrial dataset, and craft features containing this information
 * Provide an implementation of different recommendation algorithms using these features, showing that we are able to improve the recommendation quality by leveraging Binge-watchers/Binge-worthy features

-Check out my thesis [here](https://drive.google.com/file/d/11nMV2tIOJRsq66qdGvukmsOybHTCbQTP/view?usp=sharing) and the [slide deck](https://drive.google.com/file/d/1bLFAss-o7Fsx_Y_lw8_t6ZAKuXZuA1yl/view?usp=sharing) to know more about the project!
+Check out my [thesis](https://drive.google.com/file/d/11nMV2tIOJRsq66qdGvukmsOybHTCbQTP/view?usp=sharing) and the [slide deck](https://drive.google.com/file/d/1bLFAss-o7Fsx_Y_lw8_t6ZAKuXZuA1yl/view?usp=sharing) to know more about the project!

 ## How to download the dataset?
 You can obtain the link to download the dataset by filling this [survey](https://forms.office.com/Pages/ResponsePage.aspx?id=K3EXCvNtXUKAjjCd8ope6_zxBj9DRzpKnC4jkclZQupUQ0szOVhTQ1FCT0tZSEw1T1g0RzVBRVhSSC4u).